 What Happens When the Google Doc Owner Leaves?

-When the owner of a Google Doc leaves an organization, the files they own will be deleted unless they have been previously transferred to another user.
+When the owner of a Google Doc leaves an organization, the files they own will be deleted (unless they’ve previously transferred to another user.

-To transfer ownership, follow these steps: Click on “Share,” then add a user to your document.
+To transfer ownership, click on “Share,” then add a user to your document.
 Next, click the drop-down list beside their name and select “Transfer ownership.”

 Why Can’t I Transfer Ownership of a Google Doc?

-If you attempt to transfer ownership from a personal account to a work or school account, you cannot do so.
+You cannot transfer ownership from a personal account to a work or school account.
 Work or school Google accounts can only transfer ownership of documents and files to individuals within their organization.

 Can You Delete a Google Doc Owned by Someone Else?

-No, you cannot delete a Google Doc owned by someone else unless you become the new file owner.
+Unless you become the new file owner, you cannot delete a Google Doc owned by someone else.